Dakskihedron/character-randomiser/README.md

 # Character Randomiser
-A program for randomly generating character stats for role-playing games.
-Was a project for a school assessment and now that I've finished my assessment, I won't be updating it.
-Please don't use it, it's shit.
+A program for randomly generating character stats in role-playing games.
+Made for high school assessment where we had to demonstrate version control and agile software development methodologies.
+Will not be maintained.

 Dependencies:
 - Electron